Safi, Malta: Feast

 In the year 1971, a new feast hymn was composed by Mro.
 A. Muscat Azzopardi to lyrics written by Paul Callus.
 Then in 1981, another hymn was written, this time by J. Zerafa and composed by Mro.
 E. Bugeja.
 A major hymn called "Is-Sejha", written by Paul Callus and composed by Mro.
-Ray Sciberras came into being in 2002.
+Ray Sciberras, came into being in 2002.

 When Fr.
 Michael Agius took up office as Parish Priest, feast activities rapidly increased.
 On the initiative of Saint Paul’s Club, two band marches were added to the programme - one on Friday evenings and another on Sunday mornings.
 Moreover, persons in charge of fireworks organized another band march on Sunday night, right after the procession.
 Likewise, decorations, such as lights and banners, in preparation for this religious feast were also increased especially in several roads and in the main square.

 The day following the feast of Saint Paul is considered a holiday by all the residents.
 The majority of them go on the ‘xalata’ to Armier where they spend the day on the beach.

-Band

-St. Paul's Band (L-Għaqda Mużikali San Pawl) was formed in 1989, and it falls under the auspices of St. Paul's Club, Ħal Safi.